 Equity of access is core to the culture of the school.

 The school is already successfully using iPad technology in the classroom.
-Any child in Years 3-6 in 2017 who does not have access to a personal device will where possible, use one of the school owned devices.
+Any child in Years 3-6 who does not have access to a personal device will where possible, use one of the school owned devices.
 This includes students whose device is in for repair or who have forgotten to bring it to school.
 Please note that school owned devices will remain at school.

 CyberSafe practices will be taught to students throughout the year as part of the Digital technologies Australian Curriculum implementation.
 As a school, under the umbrella of ICT General Capabilities we are expected to: